TrueStrikes/Easy-enter-ids/README.md

 Every line is explained, so you cant say it's a cookie logger

 I would appreciate a star so people dont say it's a cookie logger

+Common errors:

+Closes and opens instantly.
+Fix: Open the folder in cmd, then do "python edit"

+If you get a no module error, do "pip install (insert-module)